Generational Curses Today?

 The Old Testament consistently provided that only the guilty shall be punished, in contrast to the pagan customs of destroying entire families.
 God never punished fathers for the sins of their children, nor did God punish children for the sins of the fathers.

 Fathers Not Punished for the Sons’ Sins.
 Any notion that children suffer for the generational sins of the fathers should be evaluated according this verse.
 God never punishes one person for the sins of another person.
-Moses delivered the laws of God and they clearly indicated personal responsibility for sin (Deuteronomy 24:16, Page 326).
+Moses delivered the laws of God and they clearly indicated personal responsibility for sin (Deuteronomy 24:16).
 Later, King Amaziah understood and applied the teaching of Moses.
-When King Amaziah killed the rebels who killed his father the king, King Amaziah did not kill the rebels’ children, because King Amaziah obeyed the law of Moses, quoting Deuteronomy 24:16 (2 Kings 14:6, Page 618; see also Ezekiel 18:20, Page 1323).
+When King Amaziah killed the rebels who killed his father the king, King Amaziah did not kill the rebels’ children, because King Amaziah obeyed the law of Moses, quoting Deuteronomy 24:16 (2 Kings 14:6; see also Ezekiel 18:20).

 The Watchman of Israel.
 The blessings of the righteous rest upon every person who turns from his sin and does justice and righteousness.
 In Ezekiel 3, God appointed Ezekiel a watchman over Israel.
 God used Ezekiel to warn Israel.

 Sin and Death: Always Individual.
 Many parents worry about their children.
 Some parents worry that their sins will be held against their children.
 In other cases, some parents worry that they will be punished for the sins of their children.
 God does not act like that.
-He holds each parent and each child responsible for that individual’s actions.
+He holds each parent and each child responsible for their individual actions.

 Curses without Cause